 The important thing to realize is that to build leg muscle bulk through exercising, you must push yourself past the point of your previous threshold each workout.
 Only then your body will adapt and improve.
 If you don’t push yourself past your current limits, you’ll be working out week after week and NEVER make improvements, which is incredibly frustrating.

-Step 3: Create A Workout Schedule
+Create A Personal Workout Schedule & Stick To It

 You’ll be training every other day so that your muscles have time to re-build after each routine.
 Recovery is when you are actually building strength, of course, so make sure your rest days are truly restful for the muscles you are targeting.

 Perform 10-20 reps of each exercise, and rest for 30s between sets.
 The rest period is important.
 You want to keep up the intensity while also allowing your body enough time for a full exertion on the next set.
 These short rests may be difficult for the first few routines, but if you stick to 30s rest intervals your body will quickly grow stronger and adapt (and that’s the point!).

 Remember to perform each exercise with the most intensity you can muster each and every time.
 You’ll only improve if you are pushing your current boundaries constantly.